 Our Proposed Program: Fiona’s Family House

-Given that services for YAs are rare, and that nowhere is there a healing community that specialized on this demographic, it is hard for professionals to develop skills or comprehend the complexities that affect this population.
-We feel it is impetrative that the community first learn about the YA population, and then band together to offer personalized services that address the unique challenges of YAs.
+Given that services for YAs are rare, and that are few, if any, healing communities focused on this demographic, it is hard for health professionals to develop skills or comprehend the complexities that affect this population.
+We feel it is imperative that the community first learn about the YA population, and then band together to offer personalized services that address the unique challenges of YAs.
 We believe that community is critical to building an environment to adequately address the vast needs of YAs, and that without an intentional focus on educating community members about the YA population, isolation, family strain, and continued life-long challenges will continue.

-In our proposed model, Fiona’s Family House, community comes together to address the psychosocial supports that are needed for the YA and the family.
-Our ultimate goal is to serve as a central center for healing resources, end of life planning, childcare, respite, family support, friendship, food, and fun.
-Through strong connections with countywide medical services, advocacy groups, complimentary organizations, professional training institutions and legal resources, our organization will be a hub for local resources; patients will no longer need to spread themselves thin by traveling all over to access help and treatment.
-Ideally, this model will be piloted and then made available as a national model, free for any local community to adopt and adapt as needed.
+In our proposed model, Fiona’s Family House, community evolves to address the psychosocial supports that are needed for the YA and the family.
+Our ultimate goal is to serve as a central center for healing resources, end of life planning, childcare, respite, family support, friendship, food, and fun for YAs.
+Through strong connections with county-wide medical services, advocacy groups, complementary healing organizations, professional training institutions and legal resources, FFH will be a hub for local resources; patients will no longer need to spread themselves thin by traveling extensively to access help and treatment.
+Ideally, this model will be piloted locally and then made available as a national model, free for any local community to adopt and adapt as needed.

 It Takes a Village

-The idea of living in community, supporting each other, and offering help when there is a rupture in the family system is not common in western culture.
+The idea of living in community, supporting each other, and offering help when there is a rupture in the family system, is not common in western culture.
 In general, as with most capitalist societies, we tend to value independence and don’t often ask for support.
-While this is the norm in many American families, other countries have more of a tribal culture, where families are supported and loved by multiple older adults, regardless of blood ties.
-In this setting, families can feel supported by others facing a similar situation, and isolation is lessoned.
+While this is the norm in many American families, other countries have more of a tribal culture, in which families are supported and loved by multiple older adults, regardless of blood ties.
+In this setting, families can feel supported by others facing a similar situation, and isolation is reduced.

-After a cancer diagnosis, it is typical for the patient to experience his or her natural tribe of friends and family gathering together to provide immediate support.
-However, this support often fades as time passes and the crisis of the diagnosis is over.
+After a cancer diagnosis, it is typical for a patient to experience his or her natural tribe of friends and family gathering together to provide immediate support.
+However, this support often fades as time passes, the initial crisis of the diagnosis is over, and people become busy with their own lives.
 Unfortunately, the severity of treatment to prolong life does not stop.
 Life goes on, and the patient needs to be able to participate in his or her life.
 Management of the disease doesn’t end.
-It is in this prolonged crisis and extended period of isolation that Fiona’s Family House steps in to support the family during this time of transformation.
-A new natural tribe, one that understands the unique challenges, because they themselves are facing a similar prognosis, forms to provide critical and long lasting support.
+It is in this prolonged crisis and extended period of isolation that Fiona’s Family House steps in to support the family undergoing this transformation.
+A new natural tribe forms to provide critical and long lasting support; a tribe that understands the unique challenges, because they themselves are facing similar circumstances.

-Fiona’s Family House
+Fiona’s Family House (FFH) Model

 Our model is a three-phase process to make these services available in Santa Cruz County before 2020.
 Using available scholarly research and patient interviews, we have prioritized services that have an immediate need and will have an instant impact on YAs.